ajfriesen/ajfriesen.com/content/de/about/experience.md

   * Elaborate a way to run Kubernetes on AWS (Rancher2 with rke)
   * Lift legacy application to Kubernetes and AWS from VM based datacenter
+  * Create helm chart for legacy application
   * Load test internal application, tune metrics and change design in the helm-chart accordingly
-  * Implement tools and software around the K8s ecosystem: helm, chartmuseum, nginx-ingress controller, cert-manager, Prometheus, Grafana, EFK,cloudwatch-exporter, Prometheus Adapter for K8s Metrics, etc.
+  * Implement tools and software around the K8s ecosystem: helm, chartmuseum, nginx-ingress controller, cert-manager, Prometheus, Grafana, EFK, cloudwatch-exporter, Prometheus Adapter for K8s Metrics, etc.

   """

 [[experience]]
   title = "IT Service Management/Operations"